Abhishek200-1/HTML-Media-Project/README.md

 ---

+🔗 Links
+Navigation links let users jump directly to the relevant sections for a seamless experience.
+External video links bring in tutorials and content from YouTube.

+---

+👏 Special Thanks
+Thanks for visiting and using my webpage template!
+This project is designed to give a structured layout for multimedia content with a smooth navigation experience.

+---

 ## 📜 **License**

 This project is part of a comprehensive web development course.
 It’s intended for **educational purposes**, but feel free to use it to practice and expand your web development skills.